Things to Do

 c.
 Click here for rules and regulations for landlords and tenants living in Norristown.

 · Property Maintenance.
 The Norristown Code Enforcement Department is responsible for ensuring that every property in the municipality meets certain minimum property maintenance standards.
 If you have a concern about the condition of your property or a property in your neighborhood, please click here.

 · Shade Tree Commission.
 Street trees in Norristown are regulated by the Norristown Shade Tree Commission.
 The Code Enforcement Department staff assists the commission by performing certain administrative functions.
 Click here for the Shade Tree application.

-Most construction projects in Norristown must be reviewed and approved by the building inspector prior to the start of work.
-This process is commonly known as getting a “permit.”
+Most construction projects in Norristown must be reviewed and approved by the Construction Code Official prior to the start of work.
+This process is commonly known as "getting a permit.”
 So before you start construction work on your home or business, contact the Norristown Code Enforcement Department at 610-270-0441.